jose-isac/jose-isac/README.md

 `student // enthusiastic // beginner`

-I'm a Brazilian computer science student who likes to program in Python.
-I like to know more about this language and recently, I started to study Ruby.
-I'm interested in becoming a developer who can do whatver I want, being able to collaborate with corporations and other people.
-I'm passionate about linux systems, chocolate cake, and discovering new things.
+I'm a Brazilian computer science student who used to program with Python but now is learning Ruby.
+I'm interested in becoming a developer who can do whatever I want, being able to collaborate with corporations and other people.
+I'm passionate about Linux systems, chocolate cake, and discovering new things.

 "Estrelas cadentes voam sim!"